 The Institute for Apprenticeship was launched in 2017 as a non-department public body who aim to create and develop quality apprenticeships.

-Chancellor Philip Hammond has used the 2018 Budget to announce incoming changes to apprenticeships which will enable organisations to make better use of these to train workers.
+Chancellor Philip Hammond used the 2019 Spring Statement to confirm the incoming changes to apprenticeships will take place from April 2019.
 These changes include:

 - organisations who pay the apprenticeship levy will be able to transfer up to 25 per cent of their levy funds to organisations within their supply chain

 - organisations who don’t pay the levy and pay part of the costs of apprenticeships, known as co-investment, will have their contribution reduced from 10 per cent to 5 per cent; with the government paying the remaining 95 per cent of costs

 - £5 million will be allocated to the Institute for Apprenticeships and National Apprenticeship Service in 2019-20 to ensure all new apprentices are starting on employer-designed apprenticeship standards from September 2020.